nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_ERD.md

 Use dbdiagram.io to generate a visualization of this database.
 Work with your teammates, or talk to a member of the instruction team to work past any concepts that still confuse you.

+If you're truly stuck after talking to peers and instructors you can view [one possible visualization](https://vimeo.com/523171683).